BillJr99/Ursinus-CS475-Spring2021/_pages/Activities/activity-network.md

         - "What is the purpose of the Version field?"
         - "What is the purpose of the TTL field?"
         - "What addresses are placed in the source and destination fields?
 How might this differ from the MAC addresses used in the Link Layer header?"
+        - "What, if any, information helps the IP protocol to provide throughput control, error correction, or packet ordering?
+What, in your own words, is &quot;Best Effort&quot; quality-of-service?"
     - model: |
         <a href="https://commons.wikimedia.org/wiki/File:Ipv4_address.svg#/media/File:Ipv4_address.svg"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/7/74/Ipv4_address.svg/1200px-Ipv4_address.svg.png" alt="Ipv4 address.svg"></a><br>By &lt;a href="https://en.wikipedia.org/wiki/en:User:Indeterminate" class="extiw" title="w:en:User:Indeterminate"&gt;Indeterminate&lt;/a&gt; - &lt;span class="int-own-work" lang="en"&gt;Own work&lt;/span&gt;, Public Domain, <a href="https://commons.wikimedia.org/w/index.php?curid=2868206">Link</a>
       title: "IP Addressing"